![]() |

 Introduction:

-It is an unique method of appointments of judges to higher judiciary, however it has been a subject of debate and scrutiny in many years.
-How originate in India? the Collegium system has been adopted by several countries as a means to maintain judicial independence and make sure a fair legal system.
+The collegium system is an unique method of appointments of judges to higher judiciary, however it has been a subject of debate and scrutiny in many years.
+How did it originate in India?
+The Collegium system has been adopted by several countries as a means to maintain judicial independence and ensure a fair legal system.

-Collegium system no where mentioned in the Constitution of India, because it has evolved through the Supreme Court's own three judgments.
-Collectively these judgments known as the Three Judges Cases (1981, 1993 and 1998).
+This Collegium system is not given anywhere in the Constitution of India.
+Even though it evolved through the Supreme Court's judgments (The three main judgements).
+Collectively these judgments are known as the Three Judges Cases (1981, 1993 and 1998).

-In this article, we will dive into the key factors which impact the legal system within the structure of the Collegium system, considering societal expectations, the process of judge appointments, and the overall impact on the judiciary.
+In this article, we will see all the key factors which impact the legal system within the structure of the Collegium system, considering societal expectations, the process of judge appointments, and the overall impact on the judiciary.

 Evolution of the System: